pofl/proxymcproxface/termpaper/termpaper.md

 route is "/providers".
 A GET request to this route will be answered with a JSON-formatted list of the currently known provider URLs.
 In the body of a PUT request to this endpoint the user can provide a list of provider URLs.
-The list of known providers that the backend keeps will completely replaced by this user-provided list.
+The list of known providers that the backend keeps will be completely replaced by this user-provided list.

 This API design (PUT method) was chosen because the list of providers was